openaddresses/openaddresses/CONTRIBUTING.md

 _Example_

 If no replace attribute is given, numbered capture groups are concatenated together to form the output.
+If a SITUS_ADDRESS record contains "301 Main St", the regex below will return "301" to isolate the address number.

+_Example_
 ```JSON
 "number": {
     "function": "regexp",